debops/debops/docs/ansible/roles/debops.dnsmasq/defaults-detailed.rst

   configured on a specific network interface.
 To disable, set this parameter to ``False``.

+``dhcp_range_state``
+  Optional.
+If not specified or ``present``, the role will configure a range of dynamic IP addresses in the DHCP server for a given network.
+If ``absent``, the DHCP range configuration will not be included in the generated configuration file.

 ``dhcp_range_start``
   Optional.
 Specify a positive number of IP addresses to reserve at the start of the subnet for static DHCP entries.
 If not specified, 10 IP addresses will